fltt/make4java/README.md

 `src` subdirectory under each component's base directory.
 To use another subdirectory, redefine the `SOURCES_PATH` variable.

+The "build.mk's variables and macros", "External Java libraries", "Java components" and "Native components" parts define several targets, most of which are for internal use and are not meant to be invoked directly from the command line, except for the following ones:

+* `compile`: compiles all the Java classes and native object files
+* `check-<componentname>`: runs the test suite of the specified component

-"Components' build.mk files" contains a list of included `build.mk` files, one for each project's component.
-More on the `build.mk` files in the next section.
+"Components' build.mk files" contains a list of included `build.mk` files, one for each project's component -- more on the `build.mk` files in the next section.
+It defines the following target:

+* `components`: builds all the components' JAR archives and native libraries

+The remaining parts add more targets to the ones described above.
+Some of them are the "standard targets" any GNU Build System compliant `Makefile` must support.
+I chose them just to give `Makefile.in` some resemblance to Automake produced `Makefile`s, but you can really define whatever targets you want or need.

-"Packaging" is meant to contain the instructions required to build one or more packages.
+"Binary packages" is meant to contain the instructions required to build one or more binary packages.
-For the structure of a package may be quite complex, I chose to dedicate it a specific section of `Makefile.in`.
+It defines the following non-standard target:

+* `bin-packages`: builds the binary package(s)

+And the following standard targets:

+* `all` (also the default target): builds the binary package(s), in fact, it is just an alias for `bin-packages`
+* `install` and `install-strip`: for there's nothing to install they are just more aliases for `bin-packages`
+* `uninstall`: this target will do nothing, for nothing is installed

 For the sake of illustration, the sample `Makefile.in` contains instructions to build a `.tar.gz` archive (if the `gzip` utility is